 If you are looking for the calendar of U.S. Grand Lodge events, it is here.

 The Thelemic calendar counts years from 1904 EV (the year Liber AL was received).
-Each Thelemic year starts on the northern-hemisphere Vernal Equinox, coinciding with the Thelemic holiday called the Feast for the Equinox of the Gods.
-This is often observed on March 20th of the common calendar but truly occurs at the exact time of the Equinox.
+Each Thelemic year starts at the instant of the northern-hemisphere Vernal Equinox, coinciding with the Thelemic holiday called the Feast for the Equinox of the Gods.
+The civil date of the Thelemic new year will thus vary from year to year, and from location to location depending on the local time zone; but it is always within a few days of March 20.

 Rather than simply giving the year count from 1904, the Thelemic calendar uses a two-tiered system.
 The “upper” level gives a count of twenty-two year periods, or “docosades”, since 1904.
 The “lower” level gives the years since the start of the current docosade.
 Both are zero-based, with nonzero numbers being represented as upper and lower case Roman numerals, respectively.
 So, for example, the civil year 1996 is (after March 20) Thelemic year IViv, because 1904 + (4 x 22) + 4 equals 1996.
 A table correlating a range of Thelemic and Gregorian years is available here.